Ombre Vs. Balayage: What is the Difference Between Balayage and Ombre?

 Choosing which one is right for you really depends on the look you’re trying to achieve.
 Whether you’re looking for a blonde, brunette, red, rose gold or vivid colors, your artist should be able to work with you on either technique to create what the color effect you’re going for.

 Depending on how much you’re changing your hair can also determine how many times you might need the processes done at the get go.
 For example, if you’re looking to lift your natural color to a much lighter state, your stylist will probably need to work on achieving your desired color over a few visits.
 “It takes time and is not guaranteed that your hair will lift that much in one visit,” she says.
 “A slower lift is a safer lift.”

 How can I make my ombre or balayage last?

 Keeping your hair protected during ombre or balayage is vital for achieving and maintaining the color.
 When your hair is colored in any way, whether it’s lifted to a brighter color or altered to a darker one, it changes the pH balance of your scalp.
 You should talk to your stylist about what’s best to keep your hair feeling and looking healthy.
-Our Acidic Bonding Concentrate treatment is a must-have after lightening services, rebalancing the pH of your hair and strengthens weakened bonds.
+Our Acidic Bonding Concentrate regimen is a must-have after lightening services, rebalancing the pH of your hair and strengthening weakened bonds.
 Ask you stylist if they have the treatment in stock and be sure to stock up at home!
-Twylla also recommends asking your stylist about the Color Extend Care line if you're treating your hair with Ombre, Balayage or both!